 Blockage of arteries in the lungs by blood clots (pulmonary embolism Pulmonary Embolism (PE) Pulmonary embolism is the blocking of an artery of the lung (pulmonary artery) by a collection of solid material brought through the bloodstream (embolus)—usually a blood clot (thrombus) or... read more ): This problem may be life threatening.

 Problems in the fetus: The fetus may grow slowly or not as much as expected (small for gestational age Small-for-Gestational-Age (SGA) Newborns A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
 Newborns may be small because their parents... read more ).
 The fetus may be born prematurely Preterm (Premature) Newborns A preterm newborn is a baby delivered before 37 weeks of gestation.
-Depending on when they are born, preterm newborns have underdeveloped organs, which may not be ready to function outside of... read more .
+Depending on when they are born, preterm newborns may have underdeveloped organs that are not be ready to function outside... read more .

 A sudden, severe attack of pain, called sickle cell crisis, may occur during pregnancy as at any other time.
 The more severe that sickle cell disease is before pregnancy, the higher the risk of health problems for pregnant women and the fetus, and the higher the risk of death for the fetus during pregnancy.
 Sickle cell anemia almost always worsens as pregnancy progresses.

 If given regular blood transfusions, women with sickle cell disease are less likely to have sickle cell crises, but they become more likely to reject the transfused blood.
 This condition, called alloimmunization, can be life threatening.
 Also, transfusions to pregnant women do not reduce risks for the fetus.
 Thus, transfusions are used only if one of the following occurs: